How To Regain Your Movement, Strength & Confidence After Surgery

-The road back to full fitness following surgery can be a frustrating one and getting your rehab right is essential for a full and speedy recovery.
+The road back to recovery following surgery can be long and getting your rehab right is essential for a full recovery.

-One of the main problems with standard post-surgery rehab is that it doesn’t take you through the full rehab cycle.
+One of the main problems with typical post-surgery rehab is that it doesn’t take you through the full rehab cycle.

 It’s common after post-surgery rehab to be part of the way back to full fitness but still be experiencing a limited range of motion, lack of strength and pain performing certain movements.